 Embedded in the program is an exploration of Stanford University's design thinking concepts and how they might support students' personal and professional development.
 The importance of "accountability" is also emphasized.
 Students will hold one another accountable for their goals.
-Accountability Partners (sophomores, juniors, and seniors) and Design Fellows (first-year students) agree to uphold the following Four Agreements that make up our programming model:
+Accountability Partners (sophomores, juniors, and seniors) and Design Fellows (first-year and new transfer students) agree to uphold the following Four Agreements that make up our programming model:

 - Professional - Opportunities that encourage career exploration and development

 - Community Agreement - Mentorship opportunities that allow for capacity building and service

 For Additional Information